bigangela03/masterPath/README.md

 where
 _String file_nodes_ is a full path to a file with network nodes,
-_String file_interactions_ is a full path to a file with network interactions
+_String file_interactions_ is a full path to a file with network interactions.
+The prebuilt network files are available in the Networks/ folder.

 Finally, perform the computaion for mixed directed and undirected network: